-You may have heard "What happens in Vegas, stays in Vegas."
+You may have heard “What happens in Vegas, stays in Vegas.”
 For criminal charges, though, there is nothing more false.
-If you are one of Clark County's 2 million residents, this is where you live and work.
-If you are one of the 40 million people who pass through Las Vegas every year, even a minor criminal charge can follow you home through background checks, driver's license suspension, extradition and more.
+If you are one of Clark County’s 2 million residents, this is where you live and work.
+If you are one of the 40 million people who pass through Las Vegas every year, even a minor criminal charge can follow you home through background checks, driver’s license suspensions, extradition and more.

 Michael Pariente is a former prosecutor and federal public defender who now exclusively fights for the rights of those accused of crimes in the Las Vegas area.
 Whether you are a long-time resident of Henderson or a guest on the Vegas Strip, Michael Pariente has the experience it takes to represent you and defend you against the charges you face.

 At some criminal defense firms, your case will be farmed out to a less knowledgeable associate.
-When you go to The Pariente Law Firm, you are guaranteed the full attention of an attorney who has been on the other side of criminal cases as an assistant district attorney, and who has spent the past decade and a half defending those accused of breaking the law.
+When you go to Pariente Law Firm, P.C., you are guaranteed the full attention of an attorney who has been on the other side of criminal cases as an assistant district attorney, and who has spent the past decade and a half defending those accused of breaking the law.
 Michael Pariente is able and prepared to take your cases in Nevada state and federal courts.

 In any criminal accusation, the prosecutor must prove every element of the charges against you beyond a reasonable doubt.
-That means he or she must completely convince the jury that, other than some far-fetch scenario, what the prosecution says happened is absolutely the truth.
+That means he or she must completely convince the jury that, other than some far-fetched scenario, what the prosecution says happened is absolutely the truth.

 The defense attorney does not have to prove anything.
 He does not have to prove that you are innocent.
 His job is to show the reasonable doubt that exists in the prosecution’s case by calling into question the evidence against you and introducing evidence that weakens the prosecutor’s case.